RyanLuu/igl-sim/README.md

-# igl-sim
+# The Ideal Gas Law Simulator
-An interactive simulation illustrating the ideal gas law.
+An interactive simulation designed and built for teachers and students.

 ## Running Locally